-3. Unless otherwise specified when discussed in this instruction, documentation for identified events will be submitted no later than 45 calendar days before the planned review. - RFP Release Decision Point do not have to be re-submitted prior to Milestone B unless changes have occurred.
+3. Unless otherwise specified when discussed in this instruction, documentation for identified events will - be submitted no later than 45 calendar days before the planned review. - 4.
+Requires a Program Manager-, PEO-, and CAE-approved draft. - 5.
+Information requirements that have been finalized and approved by the responsible authority in support of the Development RFP Release Decision Point do not have to be re-submitted prior to Milestone B unless changes have occurred.
 In that case, updated documents will be provided. - 6.
 Incrementally Deployed Software Intensive Programs (Model #3) do not have a Milestone C and consequently are not required to satisfy the Table 2 requirements associated with that milestone.